MicrosoftDocs/dataexplorer-docs/data-explorer/flow-usage.md

 # Usage examples for Azure Data Explorer connector to Power Automate (Preview)

-The Azure Data Explorer Power Automate (previously Flow) connector allows Azure Data Explorer to use the flow capabilities of [Microsoft Power Automate](https://flow.microsoft.com/).
+The Azure Data Explorer Power Automate (previously Microsoft flow) connector allows Azure Data Explorer to use the flow capabilities of [Microsoft Power Automate](https://flow.microsoft.com/).
 You can run Kusto queries and commands automatically, as part of a scheduled or triggered task.
 This article includes several common Power Automate connector usage examples.

 For more information, see [Azure Data Explorer Power Automate connector (Preview)](flow.md).